dougransom/pandas_dataframe_convert/readme.md

 # Overview
-Panvert is a command line tool to convert Pandas dataframes to other formats, including csv, excel, json, md, latex, feather and parquet.
+Pandas_dataframe_convert is a library with a command line tool to convert Pandas dataframes to other formats, including csv, excel, json, md, latex, feather and parquet.
 Useful if you have or write  a tool to generate a Pandas dataframe and you want to use the data in some other language.